-Not having SPF (Sender Policy Framework) record for a domain may help an attacker to send spoofed email, which will look like, originated from the vulnerable domain.
+Not having SPF (Sender Policy Framework) record for a domain may help an attacker to send spoofed email, which will look like, originated from the real domain.

-Not only that, this will also result to land emails in SPAM box when SPF missing.
+Not only that, but this will also result in land emails in the SPAM box when SPF missing.

-It’s essential to have SPF record for your domain to avoid your emails getting landed in SPAM folder or avoid email spoofing.
+It’s essential to have an SPF record for your domain to avoid your emails getting landed in the SPAM folder or avoid email spoofing.

-Let’s take a look at an online tool to test the SPF Records.
+Let’s take a look at the following online tools to test the SPF records.

-Kitterman’s SPF record testing tools allow you to quickly validate if SPF record exists for a domain.
+SPF query tool by Kitterman allows you to quickly validate if the SPF record exists for a domain.

 MX Toolbox is another SPF record checker tool along with many other emails related lookup.